Monster Family Movie Review

-After a chance telephone encounter with Emma, the Count (voiced by Jason Isaacs) is captivated and decides to utilise the magic powers of a witch called Baba Yaga to get his woman.
-This witch is voiced by Catherine Tate, but whenever she came on screen I could not get the image of comedian, Miriam Margolyes out of my head.
-Needless to say things go unsurprisingly topsy turvey when Baba’s powers become skewed, leading to the establishment of the Monster Family.
+After a chance telephone encounter with Emma, the Count (voiced by Jason Isaacs) is captivated and decides to utilize the magic powers of a witch called Baba Yaga to get his woman.
+This witch is voiced by Catherine Tate, but whenever she came on screen, I could not get the image of comedian, Miriam Margolyes out of my head.
+Needless to say, things go unsurprisingly topsy turvey when Baba’s powers become skewed, leading to the establishment of the Monster Family.

 This is modern, colourful animation and has the makings of a sweet story.
 I really wanted to like it, to fall in love with a character and to root for them to get a happy ever after ending.
 But on reflection, I really did not become enamoured with any of the characters.
 I found them cliched, pretty annoying and not that interesting.
 By the end, I really couldn’t care what happened to them!

 This film is just too long.
 It tries hard to be funny but does not succeed very often.
 There are some funny parts especially featuring the three bats who live in fear of The Count but not many more.
 I also was surprised to see that, on a few occasions it appeared that the audio synching was off with some of the characters.